Skip to content

 C Library Interop#

-Native Jac can call functions from any shared C library -- system libraries like libc and libm, or third-party libraries like raylib -- using import from:
+Native Jac can call functions from any shared C library -- system libraries like libc and libm, or third-party libraries like raylib -- using import from.
+(For plain math, prefer import math above, which lowers to libm for you; the example below shows the lower-level C-interop mechanism.)

 # Import math functions from libm